idmp-fences/toylang/README.md

 ## Build

-For a more optimized executable, run the following build command with the environment variable `RUSTFLAGS="-C target-cpu=native"`:
+For a more optimized executable, run the following build command with the environment variable `RUSTFLAGS="-C target-cpu=native"` (done by default in `.cargo/config.toml`):

 ```
 cargo build --release -p toy